When to Go to the ER for Heart Problems

 What Are Heart Problems?

-Heart problems are a range of conditions that affect the heart’s function and structure.
-Issues vary from manageable conditions to life-threatening emergencies.
 Understanding common symptoms and when to head to the ER can significantly affect your long-term health and wellness.
 Any disruption in your heart’s ability to pump blood throughout your body can have severe consequences.

 Causes and Risk Factors for Heart Problems